eemoir/Font-Chooser-SD4x-React-Homework/README.md

 - Use those callback functions to modify the attributes of HTML elements

 FontChooser.js defines the FontChooser React component that you will implement in this assignment.
-Its render function uses JSX to return the following HTML elements within a <div>:
+Its render function uses JSX to return the following HTML elements within a div:

 - a checkbox with the ID “boldCheckbox”